-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH EXACTLY.
-PHYSICIANS should state ent of OCCUPATION is very important.
-1. PLACE OF DEATH Registered No.Ward.
-(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign hirth?
+Do not use this space.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 13863File No..... rimary Redistration Dis Registered No. place of abode) (If nonresident give city or town and State) Length of regidence in city or town where death occurred How long in U.S., if of foreign hirth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
 SEX 4.
 COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 5a.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
+SINGLE, MARRIED, WIDOWED OR 16, DATE OF DEATH (MONTH, DAY AND YEAR).
+1926 DIVORCED (write the word) SA.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF 6.
 DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE If LESS than 1 Моктия DAYS 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or perticular kind of work (b) General nature of industry.
-(SECONDARY) business, or establishment in which employed (or employer).(duration) yrs. tnos. (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) ..
-L. (STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR FOWN (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the DISEASE CAUSING DEATH, or in deaths from VIOLENT CAUSES, state 13.
-BIRTHPLACE OF MOTHER (CIT MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+AGE If LESS than 1 YEARS Моктиз DAYS bra.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)... (c) Name of employer 9.
+BIRTHPLACE (CITY OR TOWN) .
+(STATE OR COUNTRY) 10.
+NAME OF FATHER (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER State the Disease Causing Deate, or in deaths from Viceases Causes, state 13.
+BIRTHPLACE OF MOTHER (cm: (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. INFORMANT ...
-19. PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 1920 20.
-UNDERTAKER ADDRESS REGISTRAR
+14. DATE OF BURIAL INFORMANT (Address) 15.